learn-co-curriculum/twitter-follows-readme/README.md

 end
 ```

-We close out the definition of this relationship by implementing our many-to-many self join of users.
-Like with the Relationship model, we create an alias/method for the relationship between users.
+We close out the definition of this relationship by implementing our
+many-to-many self join of users.
+Like with the Relationship model, we create an
+alias/method for the relationship between users.

 ## Resources

 * [Rails Tutorial - Following Users](https://rails-4-0.railstutorial.org/book/following_users)

-<a href='https://learn.co/lessons/twitter-follows' data-visibility='hidden'>View this lesson on Learn.co</a>